InterCaribbean Airways

-InterCaribbean Airways, Ltd. (formerly known as Air Turks & Caicos) is a regional airline based in the Turks and Caicos Islands, a British Overseas Territory.
+InterCaribbean Airways Limited, formerly known as Air Turks & Caicos and InterIsland Airways, is a regional airline based in the Turks and Caicos Islands.
 The airline offers scheduled passenger flights and charter flight services from its hub in Providenciales International Airport.
 Since its launch in 1991, its travel destinations have expanded to multiple Caribbean islands including Antigua, The Bahamas, Barbados, Haiti, Jamaica, Puerto Rico, St. Lucia and St. Maarten.